 We answer each question below.
 So, let’s start planning a trip to Washington, DC with kids (or without!).

-Where to stay in Washington, DC
+What are the best places to stay in Washington, DC?

 1. Book one of the dozens of Washington, DC hotels near metro stations.

-3. Look for vacation packages.
+3. Look for Washington, DC vacation packages.